 If you are trying to get disability benefits like Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI), you probably have heard of disability lawyers, but you might not know what a disability advocate is.

-In short, a disability advocate is different from a disability lawyer because the lawyer has a law degree while the advocate does not.
+In short, a disability advocate is different from a Pittsburgh social security disability lawyer because the lawyer has a law degree while the advocate does not.
 Still, disability advocates must earn their certification to help claimants with disability benefits-related matters.

 An Overview of Disability Lawyers